aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/pivot-tables/get-external-connection-data-source-of-pivot-table/_index.md

 ## Sample Code

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-GetExternalConnectionDataSourceOfPivotTable.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-GetExternalConnectionDataSourceOfPivotTable.go" >}}
 The source file used in the code snippet is attached for reference.

 [Source File](104398862.xlsx)